smcateer/smcateer.github.io/_posts/2018-07-30-super-ladder.md

 That's the result I wanted!
 Essendon on top where they belong.

 If this is a fair indication of the current form in the AFL, Essendon may end up rueing their slow start to the season.
 Pretty tough to be spectators in a finals series when you look like you could have had an impact.

+BTW, there's not much original thought here ... there are online interactive sites that allow calculation of form ladders (although I didn't see any that allow for opposition quality).
+[This](http://formladder.com.au/afl/) one even allows you to pile together multiple seasons into a single ladder (very interesting).